Our Luxury Student Accommodation in Leeds

 We are proud at Almero Student Mansions to offer some of the finest student accommodation in the city of Leeds.
-The area has long been one of the most vibrant student communities in the UK and our properties are the epitome of style and sophistication, giving that little bit extra to students who enjoy the finer things in life.
+The area has long been one of the most vibrant student communities in the UK and our properties are the epitome of style and sophistication, giving that little bit extra to students who enjoy the finer things in life – and completely affordable too.

 Firstly, our accommodation is conveniently located near the hub of the student community, meaning you won’t have far to go when setting off from your plush student home in order to head to your lectures and seminars.
 As one of the largest cities in the UK, we know it’s important that you are near all the student hotspots and this is why we have carefully considered the location of our student properties in Leeds.

 We like to think our premium student accommodation is a cut above the rest and you can discover this for yourself by browsing through our properties.
 We cut no corners when it comes to ensuring you have all the mod-cons a modern student needs and much, much more.

 Just some of the benefits you can look forward to enjoying when staying in an Almero student accommodation in Leeds are:

 But enough about us, why should you study in Leeds in the first place?
 Well, as we have discussed, the region has long been famed for its suitability to the student lifestyle.
 Two excellent universities and an ever-burgeoning music scene make it simply perfect for students looking to fuse their studies with the ultimate social life.

 Leeds is the UK’s fourth biggest city and has come a long way from its roots as a 13th century manorial borough.
 The industrial revolution saw the city grow from strength to strength as it flourished through its production of wool, flax and iron and it built a fantastic reputation for printing and engineering too.
 A typical northern industrial city, Leeds’ current status as one of the country’s top cities is all built on this illustrious past.